What is chronic bronchitis in cats?

 Chronic bronchitis is a long-term inflammatory condition that affects the pulmonary or respiratory system.
 This condition is slowly progressive and irreversible.

-What causes COPD?
+What causes chronic bronchitis?

-How does COPD affect the cat's lungs?
+How does chronic bronchitis affect a cat's lungs?

 How fast do these changes occur?